Skip to Content

 So I decided to try a trellis that was a bit more complex—the moon phase trellis.
 I used 3mm basswood and the stock settings in XCS for this as well.

 This also cut beautifully.
-It took a bit longer, and there was a bit more scorching.
+It took a bit longer, and there was a bit more scorching without air assist.
 But not enough for me to be upset about.
 There probably would have been less scorching had I thickened up the circles on the trellis.

 3. Butterfly trellis in 3mm black walnut

 Then I really upped the ante and decided to try my very complex butterfly trellis design.
 I used the xTool-branded 3mm black walnut.
 And this cut took a long time, maybe like an hour.
-The thinner parts were super scorched, too.
-The only casualty was that the butterfly’s antennae were singed off.
+The thinner parts were super scorched without air assist.

 Because I used the recommended settings in xTool Creative Space, I was a little confused.
 Here’s what the folks at xTool had to say about preventing this sort of thing from happening: